JakeWharton/jakewharton.com/_posts/2020-08-24-shrinking-a-kotlin-binary.md

 This tool needs to be checked into our repo and run on CI.
 Having successfully built [adb-event-mirror](https://github.com/JakeWharton/adb-event-mirror/) using Kotlin script the first version of this tool also used Kotlin script.
 While it worked and was tiny, `kotlinc` is not installed on the CI machines.
 We rely on the Kotlin Gradle plugin to compile Kotlin, not a standalone binary.

-You can locally redirect the Kotlin script cache directory to capture the compiled jar, but it still depends on the Kotlin script artifact which is large, have lots of dependencies, and are still quite dynamic.
+You can locally redirect the Kotlin script cache directory to capture the compiled jar, but it still depends on the Kotlin script artifact which is large, has lots of dependencies, and are still quite dynamic.
 It was clear this wasn't the right path, but I filed [KT-41304](https://youtrack.jetbrains.com/issue/KT-41304) to hopefully make producing a fat `.jar` of a script easier in the future.

 I switched to a classic Kotlin Gradle project and produced a fat `.jar` with the `kotlin-stdlib` dependency included.
 After prepending a script to [make the jar self-executing](https://skife.org/java/unix/2011/06/20/really_executable_jars.html), the binary clocked in 1699978 bytes (or \~1.62MiB).
 Not bad, but we can do better!